ts-xai/whyforecast/README.md

 ## :pushpin: Interface screenshot
+The interface consists of four parts.
+The paper has already provided a screenshot of the 'exercise' section.
+Here, we will supplement it with the consent page and tutorial page.
+The questionnaire section is presented in tabular form below.

 Figure 1 displays the consent page.
 The tutorial consists of two pages.
 Participants will learn about time series data, key terminology in time series analysis, forecasting models, and methods for explaining these models.
 Figures 2 and 3 show the contents of the tutorial.

 <p align="center">